 (Front view of Upper Belvedere Palace)

-When you successfully tweak the noses of the Emperor’s enemies, you can expect a little bit more than a thank you note and a bottle of wine.
+When you successfully tweak the noses of the Emperor’s enemies, you can expect more than a thank you note and a bottle of wine.

-Which is why the military commander and all-round national hero, Prince Eugene of Savoy (1663 – 1736), managed to accumulate enough wealth to construct two of Vienna’s most impressive buildings.
-The Baroque upper and lower Belvedere palaces sit at either end of a set of landscaped gardens.
+Which is why the military commander and all-round national hero, Prince Eugene of Savoy (1663 – 1736), managed to accumulate enough wealth to construct two of Vienna’s most impressive buildings; his upper and lower Belvedere palaces sit at either end of a set of landscaped gardens.

 Fast forward 300 years, and today’s Belvedere is a complex of historical and modern buildings that double up as world-class art museums.